 NOTE 7: The SIP/IP Core may challenge and authenticate the SIP REGISTER request requiring the resending of the SIP REGISTER request with authentication credentials.

-The PoC Client SHALL send NAT keep-alive messages as specified in [sip-outbound] when the PoC Client is behind Network Address Translators (NAT) if NAT traversal is supported by the PoC Client.
+The PoC Client SHALL send NAT keep-alive messages as specified in [RFC5626] when the PoC Client is behind Network Address Translators (NAT) if NAT traversal is supported by the PoC Client.

 NOTE 8: Periodic application level re-registration is initiated by the PoC Client to refresh an existing registration based on the re-registration requirements of the SIP/IP Core.